AlekseiZhuravlev/alekseizhuravlev.github.io/content/_index.md

       columns: '2'
       view: compact
       # For Showcase view, flip alternate rows?
       flip_alt_rows: false #any columns the section has.
-Valid values: '1' or '2'.
+Valid values: '1' or '2'
-      columns: '2'

   # - block: collection